zarf-dev/zarf/packages/big-bang-core/README.md

 ### Get Zarf components

-Follow instructions on  https://zarf.dev/install/ to get the `zarf` cli and the `zarf-init*.tar.zst` package and place them in the ./build directory
+Follow instructions on  https://zarf.dev/install/ to get the `zarf` cli

-Alternatively, build the components from the repo
+(Optional) Alternatively, build the zarf components from the repo
 ```shell
 # Build zarf components from scratch (NOTE: golang and npm must be installed)
 make init-package